-(17) Mobile nuclear medicine service--A licensed service authorized to transport radioactive material to, and medical use of the material at, the client's address.
+(18) Mobile nuclear medicine service--A licensed service authorized to transport radioactive material to, and medical use of the material at, the client's address.
 Services transporting calibration sources only are not considered mobile nuclear medicine licensees.

+(19) Ophthalmic physicist--An individual who:

+(A) meets the requirements in subsections (m) and (xx)(1)(B) of this section; and

+(B) is identified as an ophthalmic physicist on:

+(i) a specific medical use license issued by the department, the NRC, or an agreement state;

+(ii) a permit issued by an agency, NRC, or agreement state broad scope medical use licensee;

+(iii) a medical use permit issued by an NRC master material licensee; or

+(iv) a permit issued by an NRC master material licensee broad scope medical use permittee.

-(18) Output--The exposure rate, dose rate, or a quantity related in a known manner to these rates from a teletherapy unit, a brachytherapy source, a remote afterloader unit, or a gamma stereotactic radiosurgery unit, for a specified set of exposure conditions.
+(20) Output--The exposure rate, dose rate, or a quantity related in a known manner to these rates from a teletherapy unit, a brachytherapy source, a remote afterloader unit, or a gamma stereotactic radiosurgery unit, for a specified set of exposure conditions.

-(19) Patient--A human or animal under medical care and treatment.
+(21) Patient--A human or animal under medical care and treatment.

+(22) Patient intervention--Actions by the patient or human research subject, whether intentional or unintentional, such as dislodging or removing treatment devices or prematurely terminating the administration.

-(20) Permanent facility--A building or buildings that are identified on the license within the State of Texas and where radioactive material may be prepared, received, used, or stored.
+(23) Permanent facility--A building or buildings that are identified on the license within the State of Texas and where radioactive material may be prepared, received, used, or stored.
 This may also include an area or areas where administrative activities related to the license are performed.

-(21) Preceptor--An individual who provides, directs, or verifies the training and experience required for an individual to become an authorized user, an authorized medical physicist, an authorized nuclear pharmacist, or a radiation safety officer.
+(24) Preceptor--An individual who provides, directs, or verifies the training and experience required for an individual to become an authorized user, an authorized medical physicist, an authorized nuclear pharmacist, an RSO, or an ARSO .

-(22) Prescribed dosage--The specified activity or range of activity of unsealed radioactive material as documented in a written directive or in accordance with the directions of the authorized user for procedures in subsections (ff) and (hh) of this section.
+(25) Prescribed dosage--The specified activity or range of activity of unsealed radioactive material as documented in a written directive or in accordance with the directions of the authorized user for procedures in subsections (ff) and (hh) of this section.